First trimester woes during pregnancy are by no means a new struggle. Here are a few first-hand experiences and quick facts you need to know.

 It’s obvious that no one enjoys throwing up on a regular basis.
 If you do, please seek medical attention, because it’s the living worst!

 I’m a particularly terrible vomiter in that it’s a super violent experience that my body fights every single second.
-Like it’s never easy.
+It’s never easy.
 Ever.
 But let me tell you, being nauseous and/or vomiting for a month straight had m

 I love to eat and the fact that my body betrayed me every second of the day was basically torture.
 I cried often purely from being frustrated with my own body.
-It sucks.
+It was a soul-crushing way to live.

 The great news is that at exactly 11 weeks, it just stopped.
 Gone.
 Nothing.
-Like some sort of crazy magic.
-Yaaaas!
+Like some sort of crazy magic!

 2. Having to Eat Constantly Is Tiring